More About Colombia

 Things to Do and See - Unique Adventures and Experiences in Colombia

-No two Colombia vacations should necessarily follow the same itinerary, mainly because there is much to see and do in this small nation.
+No two Colombia vacations packages should necessarily follow the same itinerary, mainly because there is much to see and do in this small nation.
 From Pereira, in the heart of Colombia's famous coffee-growing region, where you can learn all about coffee production while picking up a trick or two on how to froth your cappuccino, to Cartagena, a long-popular port-of-call for cruise ships, with its narrow streets, plazas and colorful handicraft stores of Las Bóvedas, and impregnable Spanish fortress of San Felipe, cultural opportunities abound in this country.
 Not far from Cartagena, in the charming old fishing village of La Boquilla, once a slave colony, tranquil beaches, marshlands and mangroves can be explored on a dugout canoe.

 If your Colombia vacation package takes you north to visit Taironaka, a nature reserve where traces of the Tayrona civilization of 600 BC are still in evidence, you can slip in a boat trip along the Don Diego River where you can explore the ancient terraces, some still in farm use by the indigenous Kogi people.
 Other options include a visit to the charming and ancient fishing village of La Boquilla, near Cartagena.
 It was once a slave colony, but now mainly serves travelers with tranquil beaches, marshlands, and mangrove swamps best explored from within a dugout canoe.